v3ktacode/luminary/README.md

 <a id="presence-events"></a>
 ### Presence Events — `MspEvent`

 Once authenticated, the client keeps a persistent WebSocket connection to MovieStarPlanet 2's Presence server open in the background (enabled by default — see [`.presence(...)`](#builder-configuration-options)).
-Server-pushed events are parsed and published to an internal `EventBus`, which any number of consumers can subscribe to independently via `client.events().subscribe()`.
+Server-pushed events are parsed and published to an internal `EventBus`. `client.events()` is a convenience that subscribes for you and returns a ready-to-use `broadcast::Receiver<MspEvent>` directly — any number of independent calls can each get their own receiver.

 #### `EventBus`

+The bus itself isn't exposed directly — `client.events()` is the entry point and is equivalent to calling `.subscribe()` on it.

 | Method | Returns | Description |
 | :--- | :--- | :--- |